OfficeDev/office-js-docs-pr/docs/powerpoint/use-document-themes-in-your-powerpoint-add-ins.md

 If you are creating your add-in with a tool other than Visual Studio, add a `<link>` tag with the same format specifying a relative path to the copy of OfficeThemes.css that will be deployed with your add-in.

-### Using OfficeThemes.css document theme classes in your content add-in's HTML page
+### Use OfficeThemes.css document theme classes in your content add-in's HTML page

 The following shows a simple example of HTML in a content add-in that uses the OfficeTheme.css document theme classes.
 For details about the OfficeThemes.css classes that correspond to the 12 colors and 2 fonts used in a document theme, see [Theme classes for content add-ins](#theme-classes-for-content-add-ins).